Conservis/helm-charts/README.md

 ## Process to add a chart to the repository

 1. Create a branch or fork for your new chart
-1. Initialize new chart in the `charts` directory with `helm create mychart` or by copying in your work from outside
+1. Initialize new chart with `make create name=mychart` or by copying in your work from outside
 1. After chart development is done, run (at minimum) `helm lint mychart/` to validate yaml and templates
 1. Don't forget to bump your chart version (if needed)
 1. Create a pull request with the new chart or updates